crystaltai/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock Paper Scissors Project

-Rock paper scissors game
+## Project Reflections
 11/21/21
 - Initial version of this game was built in the console only, using an HTML file with JS script
 - The game repeats itself until either player reaches 5 points first